Chapter 01 · Classification and routing

 The classification mechanics — three tiers

-The classification step admits three implementation tiers, each with a measurably different accuracy ceiling and per-reply cost.
+Three implementation tiers, each with a different accuracy ceiling and per-reply cost.

 Tier 1 — keyword heuristics